 The Spring 2019 National Invitational will bring regional champions and other qualifying teams to Indiana to compete for a spot in the Fall 2019 National Championship.
 The Trophy Club, located just outside Indianapolis, will host the Invitational on their 250 acre links-style course.

-My name is Ian Martin and I'm a Senior at the University of Michigan.
-I'm from Saline, MI and I've been playing golf for as long as I can remember.
-My major is Communications and I am interested in Marketing/Advertising and hope to find a job within the Golf Industry after graduation.
+My name is Tommy Dye and I'm a Sophomore at the University of Michigan.
+I'm from Farmington, MI and I've been playing golf for as long as I can remember.
+My major is Business and I am interested in a career in Accounting/Wealth Management.

 The Midwest Region has been a foremost member both on the golf course, and at the Executive level.
 Since the Fall 2010 National Championship the Midwest Region has had at least one team finish in the top ten at each semester, including a National Champion in The University of Michigan at the Fall 2013 NC.
-The region also had two national individual champions when The University of Michigan’s Bret Carroll won the Spring 2011 National’s at Firestone Country Club, and Michigan State's Josh Heinze earned medalist in the Spring of 2015.
+The region also had three national individual champions: The University of Michigan’s Bret Carroll won the Spring 2011 National’s at Firestone Country Club, Michigan State's Josh Heinze earned medalist in the Spring of 2015, and Michigan's Ian Martin earned medalist in the Fall of 2018.
 In terms of leadership, the Midwest has had two past presidents of the NCCGA, in The University of Dayton’s Matt Weinberger and The Ohio State University’s Kevin Hamori.
 At the time of their terms, both were members of the Midwest Region.
 Michigan State University’s Charles Inman also served as the Vice President for the NCCGA in 2013 after founding the club golf team at his school in 2011.
 With a rearrangement in the Region, the Midwest Region now only serves teams in Michigan.
 This change was made possible by the addition of so many new teams and has been able to reduce travel times and costs for all involved.
 Recent Midwest tournaments have been held at top Michigan public golf courses such as Eagle Eye Golf Club (Bath, MI) and Bucks Run Golf Club (Mount Pleasant, MI).
-In the weather shortened spring of 2018, Michigan and Michigan State attended Nationals in St. Louis, MO at Norwood Hills CC.
-Look for these two teams to be battling for the top spot again in the fall of 2018 with Ferris State not too far behind and contending.
-Michigan and Michigan State returned to the National Championship hunt this past fall as they traveled to Myrtle Beach with their eyes on a title.
+In the weather shortened spring of 2018, Michigan and Michigan State attended Nationals in Myrtle Beach at Barefoot Resort.
 Both had strong showings as Michigan State registered a 5th place finish led by Brandon Kuhn who fired a 2 day total of 144 (E) good for T4.
 Michigan turned in a team total of 773 and were highlighted by tournament medalist Ian Martin who carded an impressive 141 (-3).
 Look for these two teams to be right back in the hunt for title in 2019.